benleung/leetcode/cheatsheet.md

   - symmetric-tree can be solved by bfs
     - order the queue in a proper way (populating-next-right-pointers-in-each-node)
   - technique of using queue to transverse (mutliple loop, attach value, order, check None)
-- bfs-matrix
-  - shortest path is used
-  - bfs from goal(s) or start(s) are possible
-  - remember to avoid revisiting
-  - attach additional info (depth)

 - fibonacci
   - without dp, time complexity is O(2^n).